USTech Small

 Guide to Contingent Workforce Sourcing and Management

 Do you need to reassess your current staffing methods, tools and supply-chains?
-Find out what you should know about cutting edge recruitment tools that will help you get the talent you need.
+Find out how blending contingent and permanent employment can help you get closer to your goals and what cutting edge recruitment tools that will help you get the talent you need.

 Guide To Contingent Workforce Sourcing and Management

 This is an abridged version of our guide.
-For the full version, please download the PDF by filling in your details.
-In this guide:
+For the full version, download the PDF by filling in your details.

 1. Finding Top Talent in 2023

-We overview the current reality of the talent industry and what firms can do to steer a strategic course through the icebergs mass resignation, the rise of digital roles, and the talent shortfall time bomb of the baby boomer generation.
+We overview the current reality of the talent industry and what firms can do to steer a strategic course through mass resignations, the rise of digital roles, and the talent shortfall time bomb of the baby boomer generation.

 Agile Workforce for Agile Businesses